sedith/kobo-metadata-python/README.md

 Exports the metadata from a customized yaml file to the Kobo database.
 Written for Linux (access path to Kobo device begin `/media/<user>/<device>`).
 Needs to be adapted for any other OS.

-This package is partially based on [Akkana's scripts for Kobo](https://github.com/akkana/scripts/tree/master/kobo).
+This package is partially based on [Akkana's scripts for Kobo](https://github.com/akkana/scripts/tree/master/kobo) for a couple of functions in _utils.py_.

 ## Dependencies